andrewkolos/genui/audio-video-media-catalog-item-notes.md

 placeholders.

-The initial concern was that implementing real audio/video playback would require heavy native dependencies (bundled media engines like libmpv or libmdk), inflating binary size for all genui users—even those who don't need audio/video.
+The initial concern was that implementing real audio/video playback would require heavy native dependencies (bundled media engines like libmpv/Ffmpeg or libmdk), inflating binary size for all genui users—even those who don't need audio/video.